-A broadly-rounded suckering shrub reaching 5 to 6 feet high and 3 to 6 feet wide.
+A rounded suckering shrub reaching 5 to 6 feet high and 3 to 6 feet wide.

 Tree & Plant Care

-Tolerant of all soil types best in full sun to part shade.
-More tolerant of shade but will produce less flowers.
+Tolerant of all soil types.
+Best in full sun to part shade.
+Tolerant of shade but will produce less flowers.

 Prune back in spring to promote more flowers.